Consensys/doc.teku/docs/HowTo/Get-Started/Install-Binaries.md

 !!!important

-    Teku requires Java 11+ to compile.
+    Teku requires Java 11+ to run.
 Earlier versions are not supported.
 You can install Java using `brew cask install adoptopenjdk`.
 Alternatively, you can manually install the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).